-Professional counselors are available at the Counseling Center to discuss personal, social, educational and career concerns on an individual basis with students, as well as to provide student workshops on a wide range of topics designed to enhance student critical thinking skills.
-Counselors are available to assist students with behavioral and social problems as well as drug and alcohol concerns.
-The ultimate goal and objective of the center is to enhance the quality of life for all members of the TSTC community.
+Professional counselors are available at the Counseling Center to discuss personal, social, educational and career concerns on an individual basis with students, as well as to provide student workshops on a wide range of topics designed to enhance student development.
+Counselors are available to assist students with behavioral and social problems, as well as drug and alcohol concerns.
+The ultimate goal and objective of the Center is to enhance the quality of life for all members of the TSTC community.

-Mental Health Counseling Services include individual, couples, family and group counseling.
-Counselors aid in a variety of mental health issues including adjustment, anxiety, depression, bipolar, schizophrenia, PTSD, etc. We also provide counseling services related to relationship issues, identity issues and self esteem.
-Counseling services include a Substance Abuse Program, Anger Management Program, Communication and Stress Management Program, Love is Not Abuse Program and a Community Re-Integration Program.
+Mental health counseling services include individual, couples, family and group counseling.
+Counselors aid in a variety of mental health issues including adjustment, anxiety, depression, bipolar, schizophrenia, PTSD, etc. Counseling services related to relationship issues, identity issues and self-esteem are also provided.
+Counseling programs include a Substance Abuse Program, Anger Management Program, Communication and Stress Management Program, Love is Not Abuse Program and a Community Re-Integration Program.
 Referrals to appropriate outside agencies are provided as needed.